 Engage with Our Math Challenges.
 Elevate your skills.

-Think you have what it takes to solve our daily and weekly math problems?
-Choose from our categories and dive into the challenge!
-Daily Math Challenges appear every Tuesday-Friday at 10am Central, and our Elementary Brain Teaser, Middle School Madness, and Problem of the Week are refreshed every Monday at 8am Central.
-You can only gain points for Daily Math Challenges on the day they are originally posted.
-For all other categories, points can be awarded for up to seven days after a problem is posted.
-After that period, your name will still appear on the list, but no points will be awarded.
+Think you have what it takes to tackle our daily and weekly math challenges?
+Choose from our categories and dive in!
+Daily Math Challenges are posted every Tuesday-Friday at 10am Central, while our Elementary Brain Teaser, Middle School Madness, and Problem of the Week are updated every Monday at 8am Central.
+Points can be earned for solving problems at any time, no matter how long it has been since they were originally posted.
+Your efforts will always be recognized, and your name will appear on the leaderboard!

 Math Challenges Image